taimax13/github_exercises/02_branching_basics.md

  create mode 100644 github_exercises/04_clone_project.md
 ```

 Also, look at your folders in VS Code.
-The `github_exercises` folder that you cloned into the `from_itc` branch should now appear.
+The folder for the repository that you cloned into the `from_itc` branch should now appear in `master`.
 In your terminal, type `git branch`.
 It should indicate that you're in the `master` branch.

 Now you need to stage and commit your changes to the `master` branch.
 Then push your commits to GitHub.